stardrix/steam-card-bot-releases/README.md

 | CS2 Keys | ✅ | ✅ |
 | Hydra Keys | ✅ | ✅ |
 | Gems (Sack of Gems) | ✅ | ✅ |

 ---

+## 🌐 The SteamTradeBots Ecosystem

+To get the most out of your bot and build trust with your users, take advantage of our full ecosystem:

+- **📈 Get Traffic (Bot Directory):** Don't just run a bot get customers!
+Submit your account to our official **[Steam Bot Listing](https://www.steamtradebots.com/)** to display your live stock and rates to thousands of users looking to level up their profiles.
+- **🛡️ Build Trust (Chrome Extension):** Tell your customers to install the **[SteamTradeBots Verified Extension](https://chromewebstore.google.com/detail/steamtradebots-verified-b/ifbjmpaibhdfjemngaajlmijgopcaopk)**.
+It places a green "Verified Bot" banner directly on your bot's Steam profile, proving your legitimacy and protecting your users from impersonation scams.

+---